Synthetic Data: Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

 This data enables xShare Adoption Sites and developers to

 Following the design, a couple of achievements were made: European patient cohorts and providers were compiled, assuring some realistic properties.
 Clincial "stories" were combined with the individuals to create use case based data sets that are subsequently turned into the appropriate example/testing instances.
-The use of Artificial Intelligence (AI) was added at any of these levels where appropriate, e.g. prompting for populating data fragments based on a given demographic and clinical context or to provide human readable text based on exsting granular data.
+Add use of AI at any of these levels where appropriate, e.g. prompting for populating data fragments based on a given demographic and clinical context or to provide human readable text based on exsting granular data.

 Depositphotos.com © Robert Marmion